What if I need special accommodations?

 May I have a pet at University Apartments?

-Small caged animals (hamsters, guinea pigs, turtles, small lizards, and small birds), small fish tanks are permitted.
-Tenants may not keep or harbor any dogs or cats.
-Check with the UA Hall Director if you have questions concerning pets.
+Only fish in 10 gallon tanks are allowed.
+Tenants may not keep or harbor any dogs, cats, or other caged animals.
+Check with the UA Office if you have questions concerning pets.

 May I see an apartment at University Apartments?

-Yes, a model apartment is available for viewing.
+Yes, a model apartment is available for viewing during normal business hours.
 The model apartment is a furnished one-bedroom apartment and is located in Unit 3 (201 Crawford Street).
-The key is available from the University Apartments' Office, which is located on the first floor of Unit 3.
+You may stop by the UA Main Office and request a tour.
+It is recommended to come before 3:30 PM, as there is more office coverage at that time.

 When is the University Apartments' office open?